-While stakeholders did not select a specific level of solar investment, we consider a renewed focus on affordability is warranted, while still recognising the importance of transitioning to clean energy and the benefits from solar.
-This has directly led to our decision to accept the draft determination to scale down our solar enablement program by 44 per cent.21
+While stakeholders did not select a specific level of solar investment, we consider a renewed focus on affordability is warranted, while still recognising the importance of transitioning to clean energy.
+This has directly led to our decision to accept the draft determination to scale down our solar enablement program by 44 per cent.
+29